TBeijen/tbnl-hugo/content/post/2019-02-01-learning-from-k8s-failure.md

 * Specify resource limits via Helm values.
 * Configure namespaces to have defaults en limits for memory requests.

+### Ops services affecting customer facing workloads

+Customer workloads and monitoring/logging tools sharing the same set of resources has the risk of an amplifying effect consuming all resources.
+Increased traffic, causing increased CPU/memory pressure, causing more logging/metric volume, causing even more CPU/memory pressure, etc.

+We were already planning to move all logging, monitoring and CI/CD tooling to a dedicated node group within the production cluster.
+Depending on our experience with that, having a dedicated 'tools' cluster is also an option.

+*Resolution (was already planned):*

+* Isolate customer facing workloads from build, logging & monitoring workloads.

 ### No team-wide awareness of the ElastAlert change that was deployed

 Although the new alert passed code review, the fact that it was merged and deployed was not known to everybody.
 More important, as it was installed via the command line by one of the team members, there was no immediate source of information that showed what applications in the cluster might have been updated.